Programs at N.W.T. college in jeopardy because of designation

 Final meet up at on the land camp near Dettah, Northwest Territories.
 Photo: Charlotte Morritt-Jacobs/APTN.

 The majority of the 10-month course is conducted online, except for three face-to-face gatherings in Yellowknife.
+All the participants have full-time jobs and are given time by their employers each month to attend the three-day modules.
 Participants are encouraged to include their mentors in the last gathering.

 Charlie Villeneuve, originally from Inuvik, holds a supervisory position at Ekati diamond and opted to have his grandmother as his mentor.